GiangHoang9912/gianghoang9912.github.io/giangnh172024.md

 | 8   | Others         | - Git, Jira, Confluence, Slack, Trello, Asana                          |

 **Language**:

 - **English**: Intermediate (Reading documents, chatting)
 - **Vietnamese**: Native

 **Some My Special Projects**:

-- **ChatPDF**: Using AI to generate practice tests for English language exams including IELTS, TOEIC, and the high school graduation exam.
+- **ChatPDF**: Using LLM Anthropic to embed from OpenAI GPT3.5 to generate chatbot conversations in PDF format.
+Using Langchain to check the content of the chatbot conversation.

 ## Experience

 1. **Company**: React plus

    - **Position**: Backend Engineer